-This table shows there is a mean hourly gender pay gap of 20.9% between men and women for The Walt Disney Company UK and of 20.6% for The Disney Store organisation in the UK and a median gender pay gap of 14.9% and 6.6% respectively.
+This table shows there is a mean hourly gender pay gap of 26.4% between men and women for The Walt Disney Company UK and a median gender pay gap of 20.4%.
 With analysis, this gap is attributed to having more men at the most senior levels of the Company and a higher proportion of women in the more junior roles of the Company.
 Those earning the most and the least skew the mean to a greater extent than the median which is why the mean gap is greater than the median.